202C-Pilot/202C-Master-Course/week01.md

 The activities for this week are designed to familiarize you with both the course and your classmates.

-Reminder: Unless otherwise specified, all deadlines in the class are 11:59pm, your local time, on the day listed.
+**REMINDER: Unless otherwise specified, all deadlines in the class are 11:59pm, your local time, on the day listed.**

 ## By Tuesday Night